Abrasives

 chemically react

 To undergo a change due to contact with another substance.
-Natural and synthetic diamond chemically react to iron at high temperatures, changing the physical structure the diamond and causing it to break down.
+Natural and synthetic diamond chemically react with iron at high temperatures, changing their physical structure and causing them to break down.

 chips